A Useful and Practical Approach to Testing

 For UI tests, this means validating and interacting with elements by identifier rather than looking them up by a specific screen or expecting a specific hierarchy.
 For API tests, this means that writing code and tests that address protocols / interfaces and abstractions, which can be explicitly passed mockable inputs, and validate explicit outputs (via mock expectations or return types) rather than digging into properties and internal state.

 And that’s the entire formula.
 It’s kind of neat that the entire approach to testing (at a high level) can be boiled down to just these few points.
 But you’ll notice that every test you write using these simple principles will have value and align with the project objective.
 No time is spent writing tests that don’t validate an explicit requirement.
 Any deviation from required behavior (whether through refactor or the addition of new code) will cause tests to fail, easily proving their value.
 And as you gradually capture more and more and more of what your application does and needs to do as explicit requirements (more on that in an upcoming article), your test suite is giving you direct confidence that your code is meeting those requirements on every run.

 Of course there is a lot more in the details (which we will continue to dig into with additional articles), but those details largely boil down to how to write good requirements, how to make tests more abstract (test the behavior, not the implementation), and perhaps some specific techniques for providing inputs and validating outputs.

-There is a ton of room of creativity and mastery in these specific areas, and lots of work to do in capturing ALL the requirements of your app to test, but hopefully this starting point of a useful and practical approach to testing helps you focus on the parts that matter, and gets you the most bang for your testing buck!
+There is a ton of room for creativity and mastery in these specific areas, and lots of work to do in capturing ALL the requirements of your app to test.
+Hopefully this starting point of a useful and practical approach to testing helps you focus on the parts that matter, and gets you the most bang for your testing buck!